 That being said, with high potential gains comes much responsibility.
 Managing multiple Shopify stores is no walk in the park.
 However, with tools that help alleviate the challenges that come with the upkeep and updating product information across all stores, the operation has a much better likelihood of success.
 A solid PIM system can offer that robust infrastructure.

 Are you looking to maximize the benefits that a multi-store Shopify operation offers?
-Check out Catsy PIM software, and schedule a live demo with us today.
+Check out Catsy PIM and DAM software, and schedule a live demo with us today.